 Melbourne School of Engineering, University of Melbourne

 Professor Emeritus Doreen Thomas was Head of the School of Electrical, Mechanical and Infrastructure Engineering at the University of Melbourne; Associate Dean Research and Research Training and Adjunct Professor in the School of Mathematics and Statistics.
-She holds a BSc degree, from the University of Cape Town; Hons degree (Mathematics), University of Witwatersrand; and MSc and DPhil (Mathematics), University of Oxford.
+She holds a BSc degree, from the University of Cape Town; Hons degree (Mathematics), University of the Witwatersrand; and MSc and DPhil (Mathematics), University of Oxford.
 Doreen has successfully applied her fundamental mathematical research in network optimisation to underground mine design and her research has been supported by both the Australian Research Council and the mining industry.
 She was a founding director of a spin-off company MineOptima, through which her mining software has been commercialised.
 MineOptima was acquired by the leading global mining software company RPM.
 She has been recognised with a national teaching award for her contribution to engineering education and mentorship and is a passionate ambassador for women in science and engineering.
 She is a Fellow of the Australian Academy of Technology and Engineering and a Fellow of Engineers Australia.